ESCOMP/CTSM/doc/source/tech_note/Lake/CLM50_Tech_Note_Lake.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The solution method for thermal diffusion is similar to that used for soil (Chapter 6), except that the lake body layers are sandwiched between the snow and soil layers (section 9.5.1), and radiation flux is absorbed throughout the lake layers.
+The solution method for thermal diffusion is similar to that used for soil (Chapter :numref:`rst_Soil and Snow Temperatures`), except that the lake body layers are sandwiched between the snow and soil layers (section :numref:`Introduction Lake`), and radiation flux is absorbed throughout the lake layers.
 Before solution, layer temperatures :math:`T_{i}`  (K), thermal conductivities :math:`\tau _{i}`  (W m\ :sup:`-1` K\ :sup:`-1`), heat capacities :math:`c_{v,i}`